 Guelph Transit offers a unique service that will assist you with your transportation needs within the city.
 The Community Bus is a conventional sized bus that can serve passengers using mobility devices as well as those without.

 Community bus provides service where passengers are able to flag the Community Bus along its routing when standing both at a bus stop and not at a bus stop.
 This means, if it is a safe location to stop the bus, an operator will pick up passengers to board their bus throughout the route who flag them down as they approach.

 In addition, passengers are allowed to request a stop at existing bus stops or locations along the routing of the Community Bus.
-If you are requesting a stop that is not located at a bus stop, ensure that you speak to your operator prior to your stop request so that are aware of where to stop for you.
+If you are requesting a stop that is not located at a bus stop, ensure that you speak to your operator prior to your stop request so that the operator is aware of where to stop for you.
 If you wait to inform your operator too close to your stop request, they may not be able to stop there in time if it is not an existing bus stop location.

 Service is available Monday to Saturday, 8:30 a.m. to 4:30 p.m.

 Effective January 7, 2018

 Effective September 3, 2017